Code420SW/SfBlazorPlus/README.md

 This is a simple button that, when clicked, open/closes the sidebar through a callback to the Orchestrator.

 #### Orchestrator Horizontal Menu
-This is another list of menu items maintained by the Orchestrator and callsback to the Orchestrator when an item is selected.
+This is another list of menu items maintained by the Orchestrator and calls back to the Orchestrator when an item is selected.

 #### Orchestrator Tabs
-These contain the contents if the tabbed elements managed by the Orchestrator Tab Manager and are (typically) displayed in response to menu selections.
+These are the tabbed elements managed by the Orchestrator Tab Manager and are (typically) displayed in response to menu selections.
 These are composite components (not really Razor pages since they are not URL-addressible) encapuslating all the needed display and business logic elements.

 ## Background